 Importance

-Copper is extremely important for electrical, communication and construction industries.
+Copper is extremely important for the electrical, communication and construction industries.

 Main Areas